-Tim Wickstrom is a former Verge grad who has started his own forge business to make permaculture and garden hand tools (Check out his Alumni Profile here).
+Tim Wickstrom is a Verge grad who has started his own forge business to make permaculture and garden hand tools (Check out his Alumni Profile here).
 Here is the second piece of his three-part guest blog series:

 Part 2 – The Tradition of Hand Tools

 The use of hand tools is one of the definitive characteristics of our species.
 We even go so far as to define our preindustrial past by ages of hand tool technology: stone, bronze, and iron.
 Each age reflects our growth in the ability to understand and manipulate the environment around us.
 We’ve reached a point now where a single person operating a machine can do the work of hundreds in a matter of hours.
 This increased leverage in our ability to alter our physical surroundings forms the foundation of modern civilization.

 That power comes with a cost, however, most commonly found in the byproducts of the industrial modes of production.
 In certain contexts, then, perhaps we can explore older methods of production that are no less sophisticated.
 Intensive organic gardening and food forestry, as examples, can be accomplished quite readily with just hand tools.
 I’d like to share an excellent video by Geoff Lawton that speaks to this:

 “Hand tools.
 Appropriate little hand tools.
 They’re so accurate and so selective that you don’t make many mistakes.
 You cut it in your right hand and hold it in your left hand.
 It’s not like a motorized tool that’s so easy to make mistakes and as soon as you’ve been using a motorized tool for an hour or two your nervous system’s all shaky, your judgment starts getting very inaccurate.
 You start making mistakes, you start killing trees, you start chopping the wrong things, you start cutting the wrong things.